joachim-gassen/accframe/README.md

 The oTree experiments conducted are implemented by using oTree and the raw data of the experimental runs are in `data/exp_runs`.
 The current output of the code is available in the `static` folder of this repo.

-If you are interested in reproducing these output documents your best bet would be to use [GitHub Codespaces](https://github.com/features/codespaces).
-These are the steps that you need to take:

-1. Create a GitHub codespace on main.
-2. Run `git clone https://github.com/joachim-gassen/botex ../botex` in the terminal to clone the botex repo locally.
-3. Copy `_secrets.env` to `secrets.env` and add your OpenAI key
-4. Run `make all` to create the output.
-Rendering the appendix also requires running a one-round two players trust game involving two bots.
-You can observe this process by monitoring the console logging during the make process.

 ## Running the Experiments